staxrip/staxrip/md/test-build.md

 - added DGSource to VapourSynth filter profiles
 - added mp4box cover art extraction
 - filter setup now also support Automatic as source filter which is also the default now
+- every job is always processed in a new staxrip instance

 #### Updated Tools